ARTICLE I: NAME

 A Senior Member shall be defined as a Member who has a minimum age of 65 years with a consecutive membership of no less than 15 years.
 A Senior Member will turn in their Bond and will maintain their status as a member by paying an annual summer fee of $125; however, a Senior Member will not have voting privileges of an active Bond Holder.
 A Senior Membership will include a Spouse.

-Upon recommendation by the Membership Committee and payment of an application fee (if required), the applicant’s name shall be entered on the posted waiting list.
+- After payment of an application fee (if required), the applicant’s name shall be entered on the posted waiting list.
 The Club shall issue a bond and required certificates of membership in consecutive chronological order to applicants as vacancies occur, subject to the required approval of the Board of Director and receipt of all required fees and dues.

 Members of all classifications and their guests: